FDA approves overdose-reversing Narcan for over-the-counter sale

 The U.S. Food and Drug Administration has approved Narcan, an overdose-reversing nasal spray, for over-the-counter, non-prescription sale, the agency announced Wednesday.
 The FDA green light marks the first naloxone product approved for use without a prescription.

 Naloxone rapidly reverses the effects of an opioid overdose, including in situations where fentanyl is involved.
-In the 12-month period ending in Oct.
+In the 12 months ending in Oct.
 2022, the United States recorded 101,750 overdose deaths, primarily from opioids including fentanyl, according to the FDA.

 "Today's action paves the way for the life-saving medication to reverse an opioid overdose to be sold directly to consumers in places like drug stores, convenience stores, grocery stores and gas stations, as well as online," the agency said in a news release.